 How This Blog Relates to Me

 That brings me to the overarching goal of this blog.
 It is science-focused and is intended to cover as many aspects of science as possible.
-I also try to write for a relatively young audience, somewhere in the secondary education range.
+I also try to write for a relatively young audience, somewhere in the high school – college undergraduate range.

 I am a secondary education major, specifically for general science, so this blog’s purpose aligns well with my life direction.
 That’s good news for you—it means I won’t lose interest or change course again!

 Update 5/1/18: I changed my major to astronomy, with a minor in English.
 I’m now thinking about writing for science magazines or possibly teaching astronomy at the college level in the future.
 Still, it’s hardly much of a deviation from this blog’s overarching goal.
 I still love science in general.